 The type of broadband and speed you can get will depend on the services offered at the exchange, the condition of your line and distance from the exchange.

 BT ADSL broadband uses the telephone line to provide average download speeds of 10Mb and upload rates up to 1Mb.
 ADSL is usually the cheapest way to get broadband and it is available to the vast majority of homes.

 However, keep in mind that while the average is achieved by 50% of BT customers, the actual performance may be slower, depending on the condition of your lines and distance from the exchange.
 In many cases ADSL users will still be able to enjoy everything the internet has to offer, but large file transfers and other demanding tasks could take a long time.
 This is a limitation of the technology and is the same for all ADSL broadband providers.
 If you require faster speeds, look to fibre broadband.

 BT Infinity packages are BT Broadband deals offering fast fibre optic connectivity.
 Fibre broadband is significantly quicker than ADSL, with an average download speed of either 50Mb or 67Mb, and upload speed up to 20Mb.
-This makes it ideal for large downloads, streaming HD video, uploading files to cloud storage and handling the demands of a family or shared household where many people may use the connection at once.
+This makes it ideal for large downloads, gaming, streaming HD video, uploading files to cloud storage and handling the demands of a family or shared household where many people may use the connection at once.
 It is a little more expensive than ADSL but still very affordable.

 BT Broadband usage limits and traffic management